Last updated on March 26th, 2018

 Because… the stubborn fixation to learn something quickly, makes you miss out tiny but crucial elements needed to master a martial art.
 You learn the form but miss the principles.

-It’s no different than getting a distinction in your exams after receiving numerous hints on what questions will be tested on.
-You’ve memorised how to answer the questions in a preset format.
-But really have a superficial understanding of the topic.
+It’s no different than getting a distinction in your exams after receiving numerous hints on what questions will be tested.
+You’ve memorised the answers to the questions in a preset format but really have a superficial understanding of the topic.
 This simply means you won’t be able to apply the knowledge in real life.

 And so, some instructors see the question (and overly obsessive desire for a black belt) as counterproductive.